 The year 1980 was pre Bruce “57 channels and nothing on,” time.
 In 1980, we still had only about twenty television channels.
 It wasn’t Robert De Niro holding that antenna until you get a clear picture anymore, but cable TV was still in the early stages.
 What all of this meant was, you never really knew what the bands looked like that you heard on the radio.
 Of course there were magazines and newspapers, but unless you were reading Rolling Stone, or Cream, you just did not see many pictures of the rock legends in the making.

 Staring at U2’s debut album in 1980 while listening to “I Will Follow,” in a small independent record store with a group of rock and roll fanatics in the middle of a Tuesday afternoon was an experience that will never be forgotten.
-We all have those moments in life where discovery bathes us into a spiritual awakening that can change the course of a lifetime.
+We all have those moments in life where discovery can evolve a spiritual awakening that can change the course of a lifetime.
 For rock fans, that simply comes down to the discovery of a band that becomes a lifetime personal favorite.
 We follow those bands forever, buying every album, reading every review, and seeing as many shows as we can afford.
 Just like Bono sang, “I Will Follow.”

 Check out how young the band U2 are in this video.